harticleaq/DVF/README.md

 # DVF: Multi-agent Q-learning with difference value factorization

-This repository is the implementation of the paper "VDF: Multi-agent Q-learning with difference value factorization"[[PDF](https://doi.org/10.1016/j.knosys.2024.111422)].
+This repository is the implementation of the paper "DVF: Multi-agent Q-learning with difference value factorization"[[PDF](https://doi.org/10.1016/j.knosys.2024.111422)].

 We conduct the experiments using version SC2.4.6.2.69232, which is same as the SMAC run data release (https://github.com/oxwhirl/smac/releases/tag/v1).